 NCCJ (North Carolina for Community and Justice) works to build more respectful and inclusive communities free of bias, bigotry and racism.
 We are best known for Anytown, a youth leadership summer camp, and our annual Citation Award Dinner, which honors Triad leaders for extraordinary work to build a more inclusive community for all of us – not just some of us.

-We work with people of all ages and organizations of all types.
+We work with people of all ages and organizations of all types and sizes (learn about NCCJ’s workplace program offerings.)
 We also offer community programs that are free and open to everyone.
 NCCJ can help you approach difficult topics from a place of curiosity and practice communicating more effectively and respectfully.

-Each year, NCCJ presents the Citation Award to local leaders in recognition of their extraordinary work to fight bias, bigotry, and racism and make our community a better place for all of us — not just some of us.
-The next Citation Award Dinner will take place on the evening of Wednesday, November 8, 2023.
-Join us as a ticket holder or event sponsor.
-All profits are an investment in NCCJ’s work.
+Each year, NCCJ presents the Citation Award to leaders in our community in recognition of extraordinary efforts to fight bias, bigotry, and racism and make our community a better place for all of us — not just some of us.
+Learn more about our past honorees.

 So much more than a summer camp

 Anytown is NCCJ’s flagship youth leadership camp.
-Twice each summer, Anytown brings diverse groups of teens together for an unforgettable week of learning about themselves and each other, celebrating differences, and finding common ground as they build an inclusive and compassionate community.
-All participants earn 40 service-learning hours.
-Rising high school sophomores, juniors and seniors who live in or attend school in North Carolina’s Triad region should apply now for Anytown 2023 (sessions are June 18-23 and July 16-21.)
+Twice each summer, Anytown brings diverse groups of teens together for an unforgettable week of learning about themselves and each other; celebrating differences; building empathy; and finding common ground while also strengthening their own self-esteem and resilience.
+At Anytown, they practice building an inclusive and compassionate community – a framework to carry back to their schools, and forward wherever they go in life.
+Students who will be rising high school sophomores, juniors and seniors in Fall 2025 should register now for Anytown (are June 15-20 or July 13-18, 2025).

 Ready to make a difference?